StuPro-TOSCAna/TOSCAna/docs/dev/webapp/api-bindings.md

 ## Generate the api bindings
 ### Prepare the api-gen script

-The `api-gen` auto generates the api in the `src/app/api` folder and applies some fixes since the swagger REST API documentation is not correctly mapped to TypeScript classes.
+The `api-gen` auto-generates the api in the `src/app/api` folder and applies some fixes since the swagger REST API documentation is not correctly mapped to TypeScript classes.

 Edit line 4 to match the location of your swagger-codegen executable:
 If you installed swagger-codegen with a package manager it might look like: